 Spritz on a thermal protectant, like TRESemmé Keratin Smooth Heat Protect Spray, to protect your hair from heat damage during styling, as well as give it some pre-styling slip.

-Using a wide-toothed comb or gentle brush strokes, brush hair to remove any knots and ensure product is spread evenly throughout.
+Using a wide-toothed comb or gentle brush strokes, brush hair to remove any knots and ensure the product is spread evenly throughout.

 Section your hair.